sourestdeeds/firefly/README.md

 entries for a given target in the list, the user will be asked whether to proceed.
 - Iteratively takes the targets given and employs TransitFit across each TESS sector for every exoplanet in the list given.
-- If more than one target is given in a list, multiple cpu's will handle the extra targets in seperate threads.
-The default for this behaviour is set to a quarter of the maximum cores available to the current process.
 - All available split curves are fitted with TransitFit, then the results are then zipped up and time stamped.
 Optionally sends an email upon an error or full completion of a target.